linazoo/second-phase/resources/installing-postgres-ubuntu.md

 ## Install postgres (if you haven't already)
 First, if it's been a while, do this: `sudo apt-get update`to ensure that you get the latest version available.
 Assuming you want the latest version available.
-Then try `sudo apt-get install postgresql-contrib` https://help.ubuntu.com/community/PostgreSQL https://www.postgresql.org/download/linux/ubuntu/
+Then try `sudo apt-get install postgresql postgresql-contrib` https://help.ubuntu.com/community/PostgreSQL https://www.postgresql.org/download/linux/ubuntu/